eduardz1/Master-Thesis/chapters/theory.typ

 - #link("https://github.com/RRZE-HPC/likwid")[`likwid`]: a powerful and easy to use profiling toolsuite.
 Unfortunately for Fortran, manual instrumentation is required, which is not ideal for a large codebase like @HAWEN, particularly before locating the heaviest functions.

-- #link("https://www.cs.uoregon.edu/research/tau/home.php")[TAU Perfomance System] (see @tau): a portable profiling and tracing toolkit for performance analysis of parallel applications.
+- #link("https://www.cs.uoregon.edu/research/tau/home.php")[TAU Performance System] (see @tau): a portable profiling and tracing toolkit for performance analysis of parallel applications.
 It is a very powerful tool, which can be used to automatically instrument the code and provide detailed performance analysis.

 - #link("https://developer.nvidia.com/nsight-systems")[NVIDIA Nsight Systems]: a performance analysis tool for applications running on NVIDIA @GPU:short:pl.
 It was particularly useful after I started to offload some of the code to the @GPU.